Sheaves of modules on atomic sites and discrete representations of topological groups: Applications to combinatorial categories

-Now let $\mathfrak{m}$ be the free $R$-module spanned by all non-invertible morphisms in $\C$.
+Now let let $\C$ be a Type III combinatorial category, and let $\mathfrak{m}$ be the free $R$-module spanned by all non-invertible morphisms in $\C$.
 It is easy to check that $\mathfrak{m}$ is actually a two-sided ideal of $R\C$.
 We use this two-sided ideal to define the local cohomology of $\C$-modules, as the second author and Ramos did for the category $\FI$ in \cite{LR}.

+Note that there is a natural fully faithful functor from $\C \Mod$ to $R\C \Mod$, so we may regard a $\C$-module as an $R\C$-module.
+But the converse is not true.
+Instead, an $R\C$-module $V$ is a $\C$-module if and only if one has the following decomposition:

+For details, please refer to \cite{Luck, Mit, Webb}.
+Since $R\C$ as a free $R$-module is spanned by all morphisms in $\C$, every element in $R\C$ is a finite $R$-linear combination of morphisms.
+Consequently, it is the direct sum of free $R$-modules $R\C(-, x)$ spanned by all morphisms ending at $x$ with $x$ ranging over all objects.
+But $R\C(-, x)$ is precisely $1_x R\C$, so we have

+and hence $R\C$ is a $\C$-module.
+Similarly, for every positive $n$, $\mathfrak{m}^n$ is also a $\C$-module as it is spanned by morphisms which can be written as a composite of $n$ non-invertible morphisms.
+Consequently, the quotient $R\C / \mathfrak{m}^n$ is a $\C$-module, and has the following decomposition